 “But,” the Seventh Year begged, “there has to be something I can do.
 Please, just come back to the Castle and we can talk things out.”

 “No,” the nomad proclaimed.
 “I’m not going back until Monday.”

 “Then I’ll stay with you.”

-“… But,” Sirius said just about a whisper, “you told me you’d never run.
-Don’t you remember?
+“… But,” Sirius said just about a whisper, “don’t you remember?
 The day we started dating?
 You said you would never leave me again …”